Why Emotions? Why History?

 These experiences bring joy, excitement, anger, resentment, fear, and hope.
 Sometimes such emotions are expressed through quick judgments or division.
-But they can also reflect deeper recognition, appreciation, and connection between people.
+But they can also reflect deeper recognition and connection between people.

 Emotions are not separate from reality.
 They guide how we understand ourselves, respond to others, and experience the places where we live.
 They influence the atmosphere of a town, the rhythms of a community, and what people choose to remember or forget.

-Emotions are central to history: an ongoing act of inquiry and conversation that reveals who we are and shapes us—not through a sequence of dates and facts, but through the feelings history generates.
+Why we feel a certain way is a question of history: an ongoing act of inquiry and conversation that reveals who we are and shapes us—not through a sequence of dates and events, but through the feelings history generates.

-History is alive.
-By looking more closely at what has come before us and what is already around us, we begin to discover, within the feelings that arise, the foundations of our lives as individuals and as a community.
+By looking more closely at what has come before us and what is already around us, we begin to discover—within the feelings that arise—the foundations of our lives as individuals and as a community.

 Through feeling, we remain open to what is unresolved.
-We enter a space where values, relationships, and meaning continue to take shape.
+We enter a space of potential energy where values, relationships, and meaning continue to take shape.

 We call this the feelscape of time.